-On November 29, 2017, Mr. Russell received stock options to purchase 25,000 shares of the Company's common stock under the Company's 2015 Omnibus Incentive Plan ("Plan") at a price equal to \$12.50 per share.
-These stock options vest over a three-year period in equal annual installments beginning on the one-year anniversary of the record date November 29, 2017.
-On May 29, 2018, Mr. Russell was issued an option to purchase 75,000 shares at an exercise price of \$1.00 that vest over a three-year period in equal annual installments beginning on the one-year anniversary of the record date.
+On November 29, 2017, Mr. Russell received stock options to purchase 2,500 shares of our common stock under the Company's 2015 Omnibus Incentive Plan ("Plan") at a price equal to \$125.00 per share.
+These stock options vest over a three-year period in equal annual installments beginning on the one-year anniversary of the grant date.
 Additional grants under the Plan may be made to Mr. Russell based upon an evaluation of his performance by the Company's Board of Directors.

 Ryan Duran.
-In March 2015 we agreed to employ Mr. Ryan Duran, as our Vice President of Operations.
-Effective March 1, 2018, Mr. Duran's current compensation was increased to \$130,000.

-On January 1, 2016, Mr. Duran was awarded an option grant for 4,333 shares at an exercise price of \$10.00 per share.
+In March 2015 we entered into an employment agreement with Mr. Ryan Duran, our Vice President of Operations.
+Effective February 15, 2019, Mr. Duran's current compensation was increased to \$150,000.
+On January 1, 2016, Mr. Duran was awarded an option grant for 413 shares of our common stock at an exercise price of \$100.00 per share.
 This option grant was fully vested upon issuance.
-On May 29, 2018, Mr. Duran was issued an option to purchase 25,000 shares at an exercise price of \$1.00 that vest over a three-year period in equal annual installments beginning on the one-year anniversary of the record date.